-- At least 75% of the PPP loan proceeds shall be used for payroll costs.
+- a) At least 75% of the PPP loan proceeds shall be used for payroll costs.
 For purposes of determining the percentage of use of proceeds for payroll costs, the amount of any refinanced EIDL will be included.
-The rationale for this 75 % floor is contained in the First PPP Interim Final Rule. - $\circ$ 25% of the loan proceeds, must be spent on eligible expenses, which include: - interest on a mortgage, a loan secured by personal property used in the business, rent, and utilities. - To the extent that these expenses are incurred in connection with a home office, only the tax deductible portion will apply.
+The rationale for this 75 % floor is contained in the First PPP Interim Final Rule. - b) 25% of the loan proceeds, must be spent on eligible expenses, which include: - i) interest on a mortgage, a loan secured by personal property used in the business, rent, and utilities. - ii) To the extent that these expenses are incurred in connection with a home office, only the tax deductible portion will apply.
+The tax-deductible portion is annualized on the tax return.
+Only 8 weeks of the allowable expense is forgivable.

-t) PPP application not approved (for any business entity type)
+26) PPP application not approved (for any business entity type)

-- If the PPP application is not approved, an employer can still take advantage of tax credit provisions offered in the CARES Act. - Employers can defer paying their 2020 employer FICA tax (a 6.2% tax on the first \$137,700 of an employee's earnings).
+- a) If the PPP application is not approved, an employer can still take advantage of tax credit provisions offered in the CARES Act. - b) Employers can defer paying their 2020 employer FICA tax (a 6.2% tax on the first \$137,700 of an employee's earnings).
 50% of the deferred tax is due on December 31, 2021 and 2022.
-See Section 19 Deferral of Employment Taxes. - The IRS announced the week of April 13, 2020, that PPP borrowers also qualify for deferral through the date that their loan is approved for forgiveness. - Any FICA tax incurred up through that date qualifies for deferral through 2021 and 2022, but tax incurred after that date will have to be deposited without the benefit of deferral.
+See Section 19 Deferral of Employment Taxes - c) The IRS announced the week of April 13, 2020, that PPP borrowers also qualify for deferral through the date that their loan is approved for forgiveness. - d) Any FICA tax incurred up through that date qualifies for deferral through 2021 and 2022, but tax incurred after that date will have to be deposited without the benefit of deferral.

-2. PAYCHECK PROTECTION PROGRAM LENDERS
+27) PAYCHECK PROTECTION PROGRAM LENDERS